recent posts

 set API_KEY=your_api_key

-2. Setting Variables in a .env File
+2. Using a .env File

-Use a .env file to store environment variables in a project.
-This file is typically not committed to version control for security reasons.
+A .env file is commonly used to store environment variables in a project.

 # .env file